Summary

 For retail media marketers specifically, social commerce represents an opportunity to expand the influence of retail beyond the confines of retail websites.
 By creating connections between social discovery and retail purchase, brands can create more opportunities for conversion while generating valuable data on consumer preferences and behaviors.

-What’s Next in Social Commerce
+What’s Next in Social Commerce?

 As social platforms compete for shopping revenue, expect significant new capabilities to continue emerging.
 Notable emerging trends in social commerce include: